 The Elizabeth Park Project Committee was formed to develop Elizabeth Park.

-Part of the committee's work involved the Elizabeth Park Play Structure Project, which was run by former Councillor Margaret Lamb, who formed the idea of a custom built playground after looking at playgrounds during a trip to Melbourne in 1991.
+Project, which was run by former Councillor Margaret Lamb, who formed the idea of a custom built playground after looking at playgrounds during a trip to Melbourne in 1991.
 Rod McCloy from The Recreation Company was appointed project designer in 1992.

-The development of the park was seen as a community project which was coordinated by the Invercargill City Council.
-Stages of the playground's development were to be completed as funds became available.
+The development of the park was seen as a community project which was coordinated by the Invercargill City Council.Stages of the playground's development were to be completed as funds became available.
 A fair, held on 13 March 1994, was one of the ways of raising funds.